Email, Spam Control, FAQ

 - Only malicious spam will cause a rule update.
 If an email is a legitimate solicitation with an unsubscribe link, then you should unsubscribe from that source if you no longer want to receive email.
 These advertisement messages are ‘not’ considered malicious and will not cause a rule update.

 Q: What should I expect when I submit email to: firstname.lastname@example.org?

 Proofpoint Spam Control Overview

-How do I access Spam Control?
+How do I access the Spam Control Digest?

-Log in with your Campus ID and password
+Log in with your Campus NetID and password.

 Manage Your Spam Control Settings